allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 2022 alone, 27 teams made changes to the app using MBox and created about 300 Pull Requests.
 We deployed changes over 100 times which means ~4.15 releases a week.

-We're confident that it's not the end of the possibilities ahead of us.
+We’re confident that it’s not the end of the possibilities ahead of us.
 We still see how we can make MBox even more powerful.
-We'd love to shorten development time even more by providing tools that allow defining MBox screens in TypeScript.
-That'll enable developers to reuse some parts of the code between mobile and web and take advantage of better tools such as hot reload.
-Another thing we're currently focused on is adding the binding mechanism to MBox and the client-side logic to allow defining the business logic on the backend.
+We’d love to shorten development time even more by providing tools that allow defining MBox screens in TypeScript.
+That’ll enable developers to reuse some parts of the code between mobile and web and take advantage of better tools such as hot reload.
+Another thing we’re currently focused on is adding the binding mechanism to MBox and the client-side logic to allow defining the business logic on the backend.
 Implementing those mechanisms will allow introducing even more interactivity into MBox screens.